-- PLA-based plastics are not strong and become brittle with age and that requires products to be wasted and replaced sooner.
+- PLA-based plastics are not strong and become brittle with age, requiring products to be wasted and replaced sooner.
 This excess wastage defeats the sustainability question.

 - A larger mass of PLA-based plastic waste would increase the opportunity for this waste to end up in our oceans.
 This would endanger all marine life and would defeat its original purpose.

 - Mixing PLA plastics with traditional plastics would contaminate the recycling process.
 Being chemically different from plastics marked #1 to #6, PLA-based plastics marked #7 should be properly separated before the recycling process begins.
-Read my article, Plastics by numbers
+Please read my article, Plastics by numbers.

-- PLA-based plastics placed in landfill can take up to 1,000 years to degrade.
+- PLA-based plastics placed in landfills can take up to 1,000 years to degrade.
 Plus,(at this time), natural vegan leather with PLA-based plastic can incorporate hazardous PU material.